influxdata/influxdb-client-js/influxdb-client-apis.patchorgsidrequest.orgid.md

 ## PatchOrgsIDRequest.orgID property

-The ID of the organization to get.
+The ID of the organization to update.

 <b>Signature:</b>